Get instant quote

 Consider adding bracing support to small features with an aspect ratio greater than four.

-Small, slender features with a high width-to-height ratio are prone to vibration, making precise machining difficult.
+Small, slender features with a high width-to-height ratio are prone to vibration, which makes precise machining difficult.

 To minimize cost:

-• Keep feature width-to-height aspect ratio below 4:1.
+• Maintain a width-to-height aspect ratio below 4:1 for small features.

-• Add bracing around small features or connect them to a wall to increase stiffness.
+• Add bracing around small features or tie them to a wall to increase stiffness.

 9. Remove all text and lettering